-Like the binary BB code~\cite{Chen2025}, the anyons of $\mathbb{Z}_N$ qudit BB codes cannot be moved smoothly via local operators in general, which we refer to as the \emph{quasi-fractonic behavior} of BB codes.
+Like the qubit BB codes~\cite{Chen2025}, anyons in $\mathbb{Z}_N$ BB codes typically cannot be moved smoothly by local operators.

-To illustrate the quasi-fractonic behavior of $\mathbb{Z}_N$ BB codes, we consider a concrete example: the DCY model, assuming for simplicity that $a$ and $N$ are coprime.
-We consider the $Z$-type excitations, which can be labeled as an element in $R$.
+To illustrate this, we consider a concrete example: the DCY model, and for simplicity assume that $a$ and $N$ are coprime [see Eq.~\eqref{eq:poly2}].
+A complete treatment of anyon mobility in this model is presented in Sec.~\ref{sec6b}.

+We focus on $Z$-type excitations, which can be labeled as an element in $R$.
 Initially, assume that the lowest energy excitation is located at the origin, denoted as $1$.
-Annihilating this excitation by performing a qudit operation $X_{(2,{1}/{2})}^{-1}$ will create two new excitations: one located at $(1,0)$ and the other located at $(2,0)$, and these excitations are collectively denoted by $(a+1)x-x^2$.
+Annihilating this excitation by performing a qudit operation $X_{(2,{1}/{2})}^{-1}$ will create two new excitations: one located at $(1,0)$ and the other located at $(2,0)$, and these excitations are collectively denoted by $(a+1)x-ax^2$.
 This indicates that moving anyons by performing local operations may cause them to split, in contrast to the toric code, where they can be moved freely without creating additional excitations.
-This process is depicted in Step 1 in Fig.~\ref{fig:quasi_fracton}.
+This process is depicted in step 1 in Fig.~\ref{fig:quasi_fracton}.

-These behaviors are quite similar to the fractons, whose excitations are immobile.
-However, unlike the fractons, anyon excitations remain mobile for particular distances.
-Hence, we refer to these exotic behaviors as quasi-fractonic behaviors.
-For example, we consider the DCY model with $N=4$ and $a=1$.
+This behavior resembles that of fractons, which split into multiple pieces when one attempts to move them.
+However, unlike the fractons, anyon excitations still permit one-to-one hopping over certain finite distances.
+We refer to this behavior as \textit{quasifractonic mobility}.
+As an explicit example, consider the DCY model with $N=4$ and $a=1$.
 In this case, the above process splits the original excitation into two anyons denoted as $3x^2+2x$.
-However, as depicted in Fig.~\ref{fig:quasi_fracton}(a), performing operations $X_{(3,{1}/{2})}^{2}$ and $X_{(4,{1}/{2})}$ successively annihilates all other excitations and creates a new excitation $x^4$, indicating that the original anyon is moved from $(0,0)$ to $(4,0)$.
-For a comprehensive approach to the mobility of anyons in the DCY model, see Sec.~\ref{sec6b}.
+However, as depicted in Fig.~\ref{fig:quasi_fracton}, performing operations $X_{(3,{1}/{2})}^{2}$ and $X_{(4,{1}/{2})}$ successively annihilates all other excitations and creates a new excitation $x^4$, indicating that the original anyon is moved from $(0,0)$ to $(4,0)$.